rvoogd12/science-blog/public/content/oxidation-numbers-in-transition-metals.md

+[DOWNLOAD WORKSHEET PDF HERE](https://somethingcalledscience.com/worksheets/oxidation-numbers-in-transition-metals).
 Have you ever noticed how iron can rust into that familiar reddish-brown color, or how copper statues turn green over time?
 These color changes hint at something fascinating happening at the atomic level, namely transition metals changing their oxidation numbers.
 While this might sound complicated, understanding oxidation numbers is actually quite accessible once you grasp a few key concepts.

 ## What Are Oxidation Numbers?